West Virginia: Roads

 The Veterans Memorial Bridge carries US 22 from Weirton into Ohio.

 West Virginia is crossed by seven Interstate Highways.
 I-64 enters the state near White Sulphur Springs in the mountainous east, and exits for Kentucky in the west, near Huntington.
 I-77 enters from Virginia in the south, near Bluefield.
 It runs north past Parkersburg before it crosses into Ohio.
-I-64 and I-77 between Charleston and Beckley are merged as toll road known as the West Virginia Turnpike, which continues as I-77 alone from Beckley to Princeton.
+I-64 and I-77 between Charleston and Beckley are merged as a toll road known as the West Virginia Turnpike, which continues as I-77 alone from Beckley to Princeton.
 It was constructed beginning in 1952 as a two-lane road, but rebuilt beginning in 1974 to Interstate standards.
 Today almost nothing of the original construction remains.
 I-68's western terminus is in Morgantown.
 From there it runs east into Maryland.
 At the I-68 terminus in Morgantown, it meets I-79, which enters from Pennsylvania and runs through the state to its southern terminus in Charleston.
 I-70 briefly runs through West Virginia, crossing the northern panhandle through Wheeling, while I-470 is a bypass of Wheeling (making Wheeling among the smallest cities with an interstate bypass).
 I-81 also briefly runs in West Virginia through the eastern panhandle where it goes through Martinsburg.

 The interstates are supplemented by roads constructed under the Appalachian Corridor system.
 Four Corridors are complete.
 Corridor D, carrying US 50, runs from the Ohio River, and I-77, at Parkersburg to I-79 at Clarksburg.
 Corridor G, carrying US 119, runs from Charleston to the Kentucky border at Williamson.
 Corridor L, carrying US 19, runs from the Turnpike at Beckley to I-79 near Sutton (and provides a shortcut of about 40 mi and bypasses Charleston's urban traffic for travelers heading to and from Florida).
 Corridor Q, carrying US 460, runs through Mercer County, entering the state from Giles County, Virginia and then reentering Virginia at Tazewell County.

 Work continues on the long-delayed Corridor H, which will carry US 48 from Weston to the Virginia line near Wardensville.
 As of 2018, a section from Weston to Kerens just past Elkins, and another section from Wardensville to Davis are complete.
-Other projects under development are a four-lane upgrade of US 35 from Scott Depot to the Ohio River at Point Pleasant, which is about two-thirds complete; a four-lane upgrade of WV 10 from Logan to Man and then of WV 80 from Man to Gilbert, which is about half completed; and four-lane upgrades to US 52 from Bluefield to Williamson, known as the "King Coal Highway" and from Williamson to Huntington, known as the "Tolsia Highway" which are many years from completion.
+Other projects under development are a four-lane upgrade of WV 10 from Logan to Man and then of WV 80 from Man to Gilbert, which is about half completed; and four-lane upgrades to US 52 from Bluefield to Williamson, known as the "King Coal Highway" and from Williamson to Huntington, known as the "Tolsia Highway" which are many years from completion.
 A project known as the "Coalfields Expressway" is also ongoing, and will carry US 121 from Beckley west across Raleigh, Wyoming, and McDowell counties, entering Virginia near Bishop.